Japan holds off on decision to restart reactors

 TOKYO Japan needs more time to decide whether to restart two offline nuclear reactors, the trade minister said on Tuesday, as concerns about a summer power crunch vie with safety worries in the wake of last year's Fukushima crisis.

-Prime Minister Yoshihiko Noda will not make any immediate decision on a restart date, Trade Minister Yukio Edano, who holds the energy portfolio, told reporters.
+Prime Minister Yoshihiko Noda will meet three cabinet members on Tuesday to discuss restarting the reactors, but will not make any immediate decision, Trade Minister Yukio Ed ano, who holds the energy portfolio, told reporters.

-"The Prime Minister instructed me to compile a standard that takes into account the analyses of the (Fukushima) crisis causes, a safety standard even if it is temporary," Edano, who holds the energy portfolio, told reporters on Tuesday evening.
+"Safety should be ensured to avoid massive leaks of radioactive materials as occurred in the Fukushima crisis even if an earthquake and tsunami that exceed past expectations occur," Edano told reporters.

-"It will take some time to obtain the understanding of the public including the locals.
-Of course, it is not good to be too slow but neither is it good to rush," he said.
+"We should also obtain the understanding of local communities in that regard."

 Energy markets are keen to know when the Ohi reactors will go back on line.
 Their restart could reduce imports of liquefied natural gas equivalent by about 2 million tonnes a year.